mozilla-l10n/documentation/tools/webdashboards/update_existing_file.md

 # Update an existing file

 This task can be split into smaller tasks:
-* Add the new strings to the reference file (tipically en-US).
+* Add the new strings to the reference file (typically en-US).
 * Update the deadline (optional).
 * Update the file for all locales adding the new strings.